Adams1991/full_stack_app_prep_questions/hw_full_stack_app_preparation/hw_full_stack_app_preparation.md

 4. What process does the the client (front-end) use to communicate with the server?
-The client submits a form which posts to the CREATE route.
+The client submits a form which posts a request to the CREATE route.
+It also receives responses/data via the index, show routes.
+These are both done using "Xmlhttprequests" although the information is actually sent in JSON and not XML.

 5. Which of the games API routes does the front-end application consume (i.e. make requests to)?
-It makes requests to the '/api/games'
+It makes requests to the '/api/games'.

 ## Extensions